 The investigation began in May of last year when Louisiana State Police Bureau of Investigations-Criminal Investigators Division was contacted by the state auditor's office regarding possible payroll fraud by Abels.

 After learning all of the allegations, CID initiated a joint investigation with the Louisiana Legislative Auditor's Office.
-Authorities were able to determine that on multiple occasions Abels claimed and was paid for time worked while not in the performance of his LTC duties.
-Several times investigators observed Abels utilized a state rental vehicle for personal use, and learned that he submitted unauthorized fuel reimbursement requests for the vehicle.
+Authorities were able to determine that on multiple occasions Abels was paid for time spent golfing, among other activities.
+Several times investigators observed Abels utilized a state rental vehicle for personal use and learned that he submitted unauthorized fuel reimbursement requests for the vehicle.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.